-Our commitment to sustainability
+Our dedication to sustainability

-Achieving energy and environmental sustainability is a priority for Providence.
-To achieve this, in our environmental sustainability policy, Providence is mindful of the importance of developing a triple-bottom-line approach to sustainability: one that balances ecological, societal and economic imperatives, and recognizes the link between a healthy environment and a healthy population.
+Achieving energy and environmental sustainability is a priority for Fraser Health.
+To achieve this, in our environmental sustainability policy, Fraser Health is mindful of the importance of developing a triple-bottomline approach to sustainability, which balances ecological, societal and economic imperatives, and recognizes the link between a healthy environment and a healthy population.
 As such, we recognize our duty to minimize our environmental impact through leadership and strategic partnerships, facility construction and operations.
-Providence has also identified sustainability as one of its Foundational Principles as part of the Mission: Forward Strategic Plan 2019 - 2026, working towards proactive financial and environmental stewardship.
-Goals include: